Stirling-Tools/Stirling-PDF/DeveloperGuide.md

 Important notes:

-- Local testing doesn't include features that depend on external tools like OCRmyPDF, LibreOffice, or Python scripts.
+- Local testing doesn't include features that depend on external tools like qpdf, LibreOffice, or Python scripts.
 - There are currently no automated unit tests.
 All testing is done manually through the UI or API calls.
 (You are welcome to add JUnits!)
 - Always verify your changes in the full Docker environment before submitting pull requests, as some integrations and features will only work in the complete setup.